mmoya26/dollarguard/README.md

 - Give users option for the percentages overview section to toggle between percentages and total dollar amount per category

-- Add create expense for a particular year in the expenses page in the year selection page
+- Add filtering by category for the expenses table